 As expected the lightest observed baryons are, in fact, either spin 1/2 or spin 3/2.
-Tables 5.9 and 5.10 list the lightest spin 1/2 and spin 3/2 baryons, respectively.
+Tables 7.9 and 7.10 list the lightest spin 1/2 and spin 3/2 baryons, respectively.
 The intrinsic parity of these states is the same as the intrinsic parity as a quark, which, by convention, is chosen to be positive.
 Finally, we must consider the SU(3) flavor structure.
 Again we note that "the same equations have the same solutions" and we use the same representation structure as for the SU(3) of color above in Eq.
-(5.4.1), $3 \otimes 3 \otimes 3 = 10 \oplus 8 \oplus 8 \oplus 1$.
+(7.4.1), $3 \otimes 3 \otimes 3 = 10 \oplus 8 \oplus 8 \oplus 1$ .
 The only step remaining is to pull the various factors together while ensuring overall antisymmetry under interchange of any 2 quarks.
 We now discuss that final step in some detail (reviewing some of our previous discussions).
-Our goal is to understand the experimental observations summarized in Tables 5.9 and 5.10.
-In particular, Table 5.10 shows that the ten lightest J=3/2 baryons form a decuplet representation of the SU(3) of flavor.
+Our goal is to understand the experimental observations summarized in Tables 7.9 and 7.10.
+In particular, Table 7.10 shows that the ten lightest J=3/2 baryons form a decuplet representation of the SU(3) of flavor (the triangular structure in the left-hand column in Table 7.10).
 This simply corresponds to matching the symmetric spin state (the 4) with the symmetric flavor state (the 10) (with the antisymmetric color 1 state and the trivial but symmetric L=0 spatial state).
-From the masses listed in Table 5.10 one sees that the Σ^ baryons, which contain one strange quark, are heavier than the Δ baryons, which contain only u and d quarks, by about 150 MeV.
-The Ξ^ baryons, which contain two strange quarks are heavier than the Σ^ by an additional ≈ 150 MeV, and the Ω^- baryon, containing three strange quarks, is yet heavier by about the same increment.
-This is consistent with our expectations that substituting heavier quarks for lighter quarks should increase the mass of bound states (by approximately the mass change of the substituted quark), since the binding dynamics due to the color interactions remains the same independent of the quark flavors involved.
+From the masses listed in Table 7.10 one sees that the $\Sigma^$ baryons, which contain one strange quark, are heavier than the $\Delta$ baryons, which contain only u and d quarks, by about 150 MeV.
+The $\Xi^$ baryons, which contain two strange quarks are heavier than the $\Sigma^$ by an additional $\approx 150$ MeV, and the $\Omega^-$ baryon, containing three strange quarks, is yet heavier by about the same increment.
+This is consistent with our expectations that substituting heavier quarks for lighter quarks should increase the mass of bound states (by approximately the mass change of the substituted quark), since the binding dynamics due to the color interactions remains the same, independent of the quark flavors involved.